 LEARNING 3D MECHANICAL CAD

 3D CAD is now a requirement for mechanical engineers.
-Today we design with solid models.
+Today we design in 3D.
 It should have been called 3D drafting and the engineers would probably not have been stuck with the menial task of form, fit and function design and engineering document creation that was previously the domain of the draftsman.
 But that is water under the bridge.
-Engineers are today's "3D CAD Operators".
+Engineers are today's "3D CAD Operators" first.